BSO 2017 Young Artist Concerto Competition

 The application fee is non-refundable after the application due date.

-One winner will be chosen to perform with the Bainbridge Symphony Orchestra during their 2016 - 2017 Season.
+One winner will be chosen to perform with the Bainbridge Symphony Orchestra each Season.
 This person will receive publicity from Bainbridge Performing Arts, the opportunity to work with Maestro Schulz, and the privilege of performing with the BSO.
 The judges may designate a runner-up and/or honorable mention at their discretion.
 In the event a suitable winner cannot be determined, the judges reserve the right to declare no winner.
 All competitors will receive written comments from the judges.

 QUESTIONS/REPERTORY APPROVAL: Maestro Schulz at firstname.lastname@example.org